-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2023
+For the fiscal year ended December 31, 2024

-OR ☐ TRANSITION REPORT PURSUANT TO SE ECTION 13 OR OF 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT For the transition per riod from to Commission on File Number r: 001-38472 K ROYA LTY TRUST Ged in its charter) Delaware (State or other jurisdiction of incorporation or organization) 82-6725102 (I.R.S.
-Employer Identification No.) ust Company, T 8 Oak Lawn Avo Suite 1720 • Dal las, Texas 75219 9 (Address of p. rincipal executive off ffices)(Zip code) (Registrant's te (855) 588-7839 lephone number, incl Securities registered pursuant to Sec ection 12(b) of the Act: Title of Each Class Trading Symbol l(s) Name of Each Exchange on Which Registered Units of Beneficial Interest PRT New York Stock Exchange Securities registered pursuant to Sec None ection 12(g) of the Act: Indicate by check mark if the registrant is a well-know Act.
-Yes \square No \boxtimes n seasoned issuer r, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required Act.
-Yes \square No \boxtimes to file reports pur ursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has a Securities Exchange Act of 1934 during the preceding 12 m such reports), and (2) has been subject to such filing require nonths (or for sucl ch shorter period that the registrant was required to file the registrant was required to submit such files).
-Yes \(\Delta \) No \(\Delta \)
+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to \\\\

+Commission File Number: 001-38472

+PERMROCK ROYALTY TRUST

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+Argent Trust Company, Trustee

+3838 Oak Lawn Ave.

+Suite 1720

+Dallas, Texas 75219 (Address of principal executive offices)(Zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Units of Beneficial Interest PRT New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗹 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\Box$ No $\Box$